Trauma

 Physical Symptoms

 Chronic headaches, gastrointestinal problems, muscle tension, weakened immune function.
 Trauma accumulates in the body.
 When memories of bullying resurface, the body reproduces the same stress responses as it did at the time - elevated heart rate, muscle tension, shallow breathing.
+Even when the conscious mind thinks it has moved on, the body still remembers.

 Steps to Recovery

-1. Acknowledge the Experience
+1. Acknowledge the experience

 Acknowledging "that was bullying" is the first step.
 Rationalizations like "it wasn't a big deal" or "I was partly to blame" are acts of denying your own pain.
 The responsibility for bullying lies 100% with the perpetrator, and the victim bears no fault.